yiweilu0120/travel-intent-classification/docs/training_samples.md

 - All `body`-sourced samples are retained (the volume is already relatively small).
 Sample trimming is performed on the `reviewtags` source.

 - `checkin_datekey` uses a hard constraint, split by public holidays, weekends, and weekdays.
-The target Travel share is 68% on public holidays, 60% on weekends, and 32% on weekdays.
+The target Leisure Travel share is 68% on public holidays, 60% on weekends, and 32% on weekdays.

-- `datekey` uses a soft constraint (upper bound only; trimming happens only when the cap is exceeded, otherwise all samples are kept): Travel share ≤ 75% on public holidays, ≤ 65% on weekends, ≤ 40% on weekdays.
+- `datekey` uses a soft constraint (upper bound only; trimming happens only when the cap is exceeded, otherwise all samples are kept): Leisure Travel share ≤ 75% on public holidays, ≤ 65% on weekends, ≤ 40% on weekdays.

 ---